 Any difference between the deposits made toward the Long-Term Wheeling Through Assessment process and associated administrative costs, including any accelerated studies, and the actual cost of the Long-Term Wheeling Through Assessments and associated administrative costs shall be paid by or refunded to the Requesting Scheduling Coordinator, in the appropriate allocation, in accordance with Section 3.4.1 of the LTWTP.

-6.0 Pursuant to Section 3.6 of the LTWTP, the CAISO will coordinate the conduct of any studies required to determine the impact of the request for long-term on Affected Systems.
+6.0 Pursuant to Section 3.6 of the LTWTP, the CAISO will coordinate the conduct of any studies required to determine the impact of the request for long-term Wheeling Through Priority on Affected Systems.
 The CAISO may provide a copy of the Long-Term Wheeling Through Assessments or other assessments to an Affected System Operator and the Western Electricity Coordinating Council.
-Requests for review and input from Affected System Operators or the Western Electricity Coordinating Council may arrive at any time prior to final approval of the request for long-term
+Requests for review and input from Affected System Operators or the Western Electricity Coordinating Council may arrive at any time prior to final approval of the request for long-term Wheeling Through Priority.

 7.0 Substantial portions of technical data and assumptions used to perform the Phase I Long-Term Wheeling Through Assessment, such as system conditions, existing and planned generation, and unit modeling, may change after the CAISO provides the Long-Term Wheeling Through Assessment results to the Requesting Scheduling Coordinator.
 Long-Term Wheeling Through Assessment results will reflect available data at the time the CAISO provides the Phase I Long-Term Wheeling Through Assessment report to the Requesting Scheduling Coordinator.
 The CAISO shall not be responsible for any additional costs, including, without limitation, costs of new or additional facilities, system upgrades, or schedule changes, that may be incurred by the Requesting Scheduling Coordinator as a result of changes in such data and assumptions.